Guide to Disney World Early Theme Park Entry [2024]

 The only way to get Early Entry at Disney World is by staying at a Disney hotel or select partner hotel.

-What hotels get Early Theme Park Entry at Disney World?
+What hotels get Early Entry at Disney World?

-There are two groups of hotels that will have access to Early Theme Park Entry.
+There are two groups of hotels that have access to Early Entry.

 First are the “Disney hotels”—by which we mean the hotels actually owned an operated by Disney.
 These include the value resorts (All Star Music, Sports, Movies; Pop Century, Art of Animation), the moderate resorts (Port Orleans, Caribbean Beach, Coronado Springs), and the deluxe resorts (Contemporary, Grand Floridian, Polynesian, Wilderness Lodge, Animal Kingdom Lodge, Yacht Club, Beach Club, BoardWalk Inn).
 It also includes all the Disney World Disney Vacation Club properties.